Speech and Debate USA coaches are respected and accomplished speech and debate alumni from across the country.

 County (UMBC), and she loves continually recognizing new and positive ways that competitive speech

 Throughout her five years in NCFCA competition, Rebekah—who hails form Pennsylvania—has won over 100 awards in both speech and debate.
 Her placements include 1st place Lincoln Douglas debate speaker at Regionals, 1st place sweepstakes at Regionals, 1st place Illustrated Oratory at the Qualifying, Regional, and National Open levels, two time Ironman (five or more Individual Events and debate competitor) at Nationals, and national finalist in several Individual Events.
 For Rebekah, however, the most important part is the way NCFCA changed her life.
 The league, the competition, and the friends transformed her from a shy, insecure pre-teen to a young woman who is now confident and capable to share her beliefs to all audiences.
 She now wants to give back in whatever way she can, by helping others take a stand for what they believe.

 Rebekah feels blessed to have an incredible family who was her greatest support system throughout her entire speech and debate ‘career.’
 Being the youngest by quite a few years, Rebekah and her parents did many tournament road trips together.
-Rebekah will continue debating in college this fall, as part of Patrick Henry College’s British Parliamentary debate team, which competes in the National Parliamentary Debate Association (NPDA).
+Rebekah will continue debating in college this year, as part of Patrick Henry College’s British Parliamentary debate team, which competes in the National Parliamentary Debate Association (NPDA).
 At Patrick Henry, Rebekah will be majoring in government.
 “He Who has called me is faithful,” she says, “and I am excited to see where the rest of this journey leads!”

 During her four years in NCFCA competition, Elyssa, who is proudly from the state of Utah and from